SamMed05/c-cpp-notes/docs/cpp/cout-and-cin.md

 }
 ```

-The output will be: `1952807028`.
-Why on the earth this number turns up?
+The output will be `1952807028`.
+Why on the earth does this number turn up?

 That decimal number is a *multi-character literal*.
-It corresponds to the exadecimal
+It corresponds to the hexadecimal
 `0x74657874` or the binary `01110100011001010111100001110100`.
 You can easily convert it
 too [here](https://www.rapidtables.com/convert/number/decimal-to-binary.html) if you want to
 check.

-If we separate this long binary number in groups of **8 bits** (1 byte) excluding the
+If we separate this long binary number into groups of **8 bits** (1 byte) excluding the
-first "0" on the left for each group (so 7 bits), and then search for
+first "0" on the left for each group (so 7 bits) and then search for
-the corresponding number by comparing with the
+the corresponding number by comparing it with the
 [ASCII table](https://en.wikipedia.org/wiki/ASCII#:~:text=110%200001,z),
 we find <mark>**[t](https://en.wikipedia.org/wiki/ASCII#:~:text=111%200100,t)** (<del>`0`</del>`1110100`),
 **[e](https://en.wikipedia.org/wiki/ASCII#:~:text=110%200101,e)** (<del>`0`</del>`1100101`),